twinstar6980/Twinning.Documentation/english/installation.md

 This is an optional installation and is distributed as an application package.

-Check the [Release page](https://github.com/twinkles-twinstar/TwinStar.ToolKit.Document/releases/tag/WindowsExplorerExtension) to download the distribution for your device.
+1. Compile or download the distribution for your device.

+2. Install the application package.

 There are two sub-versions of the extension, which need to be selected according to your needs:

-- `<n>_0` provides only the normal file forwarding portal; it appears as a single menu item in both the new and old-style right-click menus.
+- `0_...` provides only the normal file forwarding portal; it appears as a single menu item in both the new and old-style right-click menus.

-- `<n>_1` additionally provides a quick forwarding entry for each function, but has a greater impact on the speed of the right-click menu call-out; it is displayed as a single secondary menu in the new-style right-click menu, and as multiple primary menus in the old-style right-click menu.
+- `1_...` additionally provides a quick forwarding entry for each function, but has a greater impact on the speed of the right-click menu call-out; it is displayed as a single secondary menu in the new-style right-click menu, and as multiple primary menus in the old-style right-click menu.

 2. Install the application package.